tomabroad/gdict/README.md

 ## How to use gdict
 #### Search terms
 Select the text you want to check, right-click on it, and select 'Lookup Online.'
 A new window will show up to show the search result.
+To customize the dictionary, click the gdict's icon to the right of the Omnibox to show the dialog, and choose the dictionary you want to use.

 #### Browse history
 Click the gdict's icon to the right of the Omnibox to show the dialog.
 The search history will be displayed in the text-area.
-#### Customize dictionary
-  Click the gdict's icon to the right of the Omnibox to show the dialog.
-Choose the dictionary you want to use.
+Clear the history by clicking the clear button.
+(Duplicated terms are not stored)

 ## License
 MIT licensed